nickjackolaisen/BusinessInitiaitive/_posts/statistics/sole proprietorship stats/2023-07-05-sole_proprieotrship_statistics.md

 In a nutshell, this means sole proprietors have to stick with  low- or no-risk businesses.

-If something goes wrong and the business gets sued or owes money to creditors, [the sole proprietor is liable to pay out of pocket](https://www.businessinitiative.org/sole-proprietorship-vs-llc/pros-and-cons/) for all legal and business fees.
+If something goes wrong and the business gets sued or owes money to creditors, <a href="https://www.businessinitiative.org/comparison/sole-proprietorship-vs-llc/pros-and-cons/" target="_blank">the sole proprietor is liable to pay out of pocket</a> for all legal and business fees.

 Not only does this personally affect the owner of the business, it also has a massive impact on their ability to secure funding.